A farm in the valley

 Tucked under the imposing façade of the Blackheath escarpment, just west of the Blue Mountains in NSW, First Farm Organics is a mixed market garden owned and operated by South African-born Fabrice Rolando.

 Over five acres are currently under cultivation with a huge range of seasonal produce including various varieties of cauliflower, kohlrabi, collard greens, broccoli, cabbage, kale, carrot, radish, beetroot, turnip, onion, leek, lettuce, heirloom tomatoes, tomatillo, squash, eggplant, Dutch cream, King Edward and Kipfler potatoes, baby zebra butternut and Queensland blue pumpkins, Lebanese and Mexican sour cucumbers, capsicum, purple podded and French bush beans, asparagus, Romanesco and Ronde de Nice zucchinis, rare veg like the loose leaf collard green or Portuguese cabbage (used in caldo verde) and African gem squash, herbs and other salad greens.
-In fact the sheer volume and variety of produce is staggering.
+In fact the sheer volume and variety of produce of the market garden is staggering.

 Fabrice’s background in horticulture was nurtured working alongside the likes of Gardening Australia’s Jerry Coleby-Williams at the Royal Botanic Gardens in Sydney and the Blue Mountains Botanic Gardens at Mt Tomah, and while running his own garden design business, but his deep-seated love for food growing comes from his upbringing in Mauritius.